GrapesJS/grapesjs/docs/api/component.md

 ## Component

-The Component object represents a single node of our template structure, so when you update its properties the changes are immediatly reflected on the canvas and in the code to export (indeed, when you ask to export the code we just go through all the tree of nodes).
+The Component object represents a single node of our template structure, so when you update its properties the changes are immediately reflected on the canvas and in the code to export (indeed, when you ask to export the code we just go through all the tree of nodes).
 An example on how to update properties: